wertstahl/THE402/README.md

 ## Traffic
 <i>Notice: be aware that mobile use might generate substancial traffic<br>
 on your device. <b>Approx. 48MB/h on low quality (or about 130MB in total)</b>.<br>
-In comparison, one hour of 720p youtube video generates 1,5GB of traffic.</i><br>
+In comparison, one hour of 720p youtube video generates 1,5GB of traffic.<br>
 The high quality setting, which uses FLAC data, will amount to a total of<br>
-approx 490MB - probably not recommended for pure mobile traffic usage.
+approx 490MB - probably not recommended for pure mobile traffic usage.</i>

 ## License
 Partial/re-use is welcomed, under the condition<br>